This printable camping theme set will help you easily and quickly transform your dramatic play center into a campground, campsite, or a State Park.

 Learn how to make a park ranger vest and binoculars using recycled materials on the blog HERE.

 DIY Camp Lantern

-Learn how to make this super easy and cheap lantern for your camping theme on the blog HERE.
+You can learn how to make this super easy and cheap lantern for your camping theme on the blog HERE.

 Check In Sign and Form

 Your little learners will need to check-in when they visit the park so the Park Ranger will know how many campers to look out for.
 Create motivation to write for a purpose with this printable, black and white check-in sheet.